Gnarus-G/maccel/site/src/WHY.md

 ```

-If you need more context on this, refer to https://wiki.archlinux.org/title/Libinput#Via_Xorg_configuration_file, and https://man.archlinux.org/man/libinput.4#SUPPORTED_PROPERTIES
+If you need more context on this, refer to https://wiki.archlinux.org/title/Libinput#Via_Xorg_configuration_file, and https://man.archlinux.org/man/libinput.4#SUPPORTED_PROPERTIES.
 I don't recommend using `libinput-points` to mimic Rawaccel's linear acceleration as I understood much less than I do now
-how the math works.
+about how the math works.

 Note then, that my main goal, and only goal for the moment, is to replicate the model for the linear type acceleration curves
 from `Rawaccel`